Assembly of God Bethlehem Ministry: History

 The Belém ministério is a misnomer, since it is headquartered not in Belém do Pará, but in the Belenzinho neighborhood in São Paulo city.
 This ministério began as a local schism of an Italian Pentecostal church in 1928.
 This novel church succeeded in attracting migrants, especially from the poverty and drought-stricken Northeast Brazil.
 With time, the Ministério do Belém grew not only in membership, but also in influence within the politics of the General Convention of the Assemblies of God of Brazil.
 As a consequence, two of Ministério Belém pastor-president also were chair to the General Convention.

 Since January 6, 1980, Assemblies of God Bethlehem Ministry responded spiritually for more than 2,000 churches and congregations formed in São Paulo, Mato Grosso do Sul, and abroad the United States, South America, Europe and Africa.
-The only state in Brazil where the Assembly of God Bethlehem Ministry is not present is the State of Pernambuco, where the Assembly of God in Pernambuco (IEADPE) occupies the entire territory, which has a stricter doctrine than the other Assemblies of God in Brazil.
-IEADPE members are prohibited from visiting other churches (even the Assemblies of God), and do not receive other pastors or singers from other churches in their pulpits.
-Women cannot cut their hair, wear short skirts, make-up and jewelry and men cannot have a beard, wear shorts and a t-shirt.
-Members are also encouraged not to greet other Christians, although IEADPE is present at the General Council of the Assemblies of God in Brazil.
-Members are prohibited from watching television programs, and are prohibited from listening to other programs on the radio, except the IEADPE program, which makes it seen by members of other denominations and other Assemblies of God as a cult.

 In 1995, Assembly of God Bethlehem Ministry in USA was founded by Severino Pedro da Silva in the United States.
 The Ministry has been expanding with over 50 congregations in North America, Europe, Australia, and Africa.